Linebacker of the Week: Staff Sgt. Lucas Tate

 |Downloads:

 This work, Linebacker of the Week: Staff Sgt.
-Lucas Tate [Image 4 of 4], by A1C Emily Saxton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Lucas Tate, by A1C Emily Saxton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT